aetperf/Geo_notebooks/RoadTracer/roadtracer.md

 > cd dataset/
 dataset > go run 1_sat.go RQ3ecNlwHhxAGhNSyA5L4BWhB7R2DJYAIzes8SG ~/data/imagery
 ```
 Now this is going to take a little while...
+More than an hour with my wi-fi connection for the 300 `.png` tiles.